ShailPatell/SQL-Injection-Demo/README.md

 This will:

-Create the injection_demo database
-Create users, products, and logs tables
-Insert default data (admin/admin123, test/test123, shail/shail123)
+Create the injection_demo database, reate users, products, and logs tables, and also insert default data (admin/admin123, test/test123, shail/shail123)

 #### Step 4: IMPORTANT - Configure Database Credentials